mberk/rss-wwc-2023-prediction-competition/README.md

 # Welcome to the RSS Women's World Cup 2023 Prediction Competition!

+# Entries are now closed!
+The live leaderboard will be added shortly

 The organisers are grateful to [Smartodds](https://www.smartodds.co.uk/) for their continued support in sponsoring this competition and its previous editions

 ## Rules